What Does a Surgical Tech Do?

 - Pass instruments and other supplies to surgeon during surgery

-- Count and keep track of all surgical instruments during surgery
+- Count and keep track of all surgical instruments during and after surgery

 - Take inventory of supplies

 Surgical tech requirements: What steps do I need to take?